kyma-project/kyma/docs/asset-store/docs/03-04-asset-upload-service.md

 }
 ```

-See the [Swagger specification](./assets/asset-upload-service-swagger.yaml) for the full API documentation.
+See the [OpenAPI specification](./assets/asset-upload-service-openapi.yaml) for the full API documentation.
 You can use the [Swagger Editor](https://editor.swagger.io) to preview and test the API service.